- Logo Toolkit

 Because requests are reviewed on a first-come, first-serve basis, submit your request at least four weeks in advance of the requested installation date.
 NOTE: Banners are not to be hung on or around facilities or building columns.

 Temporary banners should be used to advertise upcoming events occurring on or around Grounds.
 In this section, you will find detailed instructions and tailored resources, crafted to showcase your event while maintaining the identity and integrity of the UVA brand.

 Temporary banners may be placed in one of three approved locations listed below.
 Note that these bridges are the only approved sites for temporary banners on or around Grounds:

 Banners can be displayed on one or both sides of the bridge.
 If displayed on both sides of the bridge, the designs must be identical.
-Facilities Management will print, install and remove all banners. *All temporary banners can be displayed between two to fourteen days.
+UVA Facilities Management is the only approved entity to print, install and remove banners on Grounds.

-Below you will find five temporary banner designs for two specific types of events: official and affiliated University events.
+Below you will examples of five different banner designs.
 Use this as a guide when submitting your request to identify which type of event your banner will feature.

-NOTE: These are for illustration purposes only – each banner series design must be approved by both University Communications and the Office of the University Architect.
+NOTE: Each banner series design must be approved by both University Communications and the Office of the University Architect.

-Temporary banners can be used to promote official University events such as Final Exercises, Alumni Weekend, Take Back the Night, and Madison House, among others.
-This design system includes two approaches, examples of which are below.
-These banners are designed to communicate the University’s brand identity while displaying event details through a clean, information-centric approach.
-The overall size of official University event banners is 192"x36".
+Temporary banners can be used to promote university events such as Final Exercises, Alumni Weekend, and Virginia Film Festival among others.
+This design system should be used when you don't have your own artwork to submit.
+These banners are designed to communicate the universities brand identity while displaying event details through a clean, information-centric approach.
+The overall size of official University event banners is 192"x48".

 These two options are: 1) the typographic approach and 2) the photographic approach.
 Examples of these are below.